- Refer to the Program Pricing Chart

 - Saturdays 10 am – 12 noon at Hiawatha Highlands

-- Hiawatha Highlands trail passes are included in program fees for children 12 and under
+- Hiawatha Highlands trail passes for children 12 and under

 - a ticket for the participant to the end of year club awards banquet

 - all sessions for the season